|

 Shops: In tourist resorts shops are

-open seven days a week from 8am through to midnight.
+open seven days a week from 8am through to 11pm or midnight.
 In cities, shops are open

 from Monday to Saturday from 8am-1pm and 5-9pm.
 Many shops remain closed on